jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 ### Address and Size Table

 - Min/Max-Alloc-Size, Heap 1 =   8 KB / 128 KB
-  - Size-Alignment = 256 B
+  - Size-Alignment = 1024 B
-  - Find Size is using a size-BST
+  - Find Size is using a size-array of (128K-8K)/1024 = 120 -> 128

 - Min/Max-Alloc-Size, Heap 2 = 128 KB / 1024 KB
-  - Size-Alignment = 2048 B
+  - Size-Alignment = 8192 B
-  - Find Size is using a size-BST
+  - Find Size is using a size-array of (1024K-128K)/8K = 112 -> 128
+  - NOTE: This heap configuration is better of using the Segregated strategy

+- Address-Range = 32MB
+  We define average size as 2 \* Min-Alloc-Size = 2 \* 8KB = 16KB
+  Targetting 4<->4 list items per block means 32M / ((4+4) \* 16KB) = 256 blocks
+  Maximum number of allocations is 32 MB / Min-Alloc-Size = 32K/8 = 4K

-- Allocate: Find free node with best size in size-BST, insert allocated address in address-BST
+- Allocate: Find free node with best size in size-array and remove from size-db If size needs to be split add the left-over back to the size-db.
-- Deallocate: Find pointer in address-BST
+- Deallocate: Find pointer in address-db, check prev-next for coalesce.
+  When removing a node we need to figure out if this is the last 'size' entry for that block, if it is the last one we need to tag it in the size entry block db.

+The size-db for every size entry only needs to store a bitset indicating at which block we have one or more 'free' nodes of that size.
+We do have to search it in the list.

+Per size we have 256 b = 32 B = 8 W
+Size-db is 128 * 32 B = 4 KB

+The only downside of using array's and lists is that the size-db is NOT sorted by default.
+We can almost solve this for every size entry by also introducing an address-db and hbitset.

+For the size entry that stores the larger than Max-Alloc-Size it at least will have an address bias.
+However there will still be many different sizes.

+Problem: If you do not align the size by Min-Alloc-Size then you can get size fragments that are smaller than Min-Alloc-Size.

 ### Notes 1